The Kroger (NYSE:KR) Updates FY 2021 Earnings Guidance

-The Kroger (NYSE:KR) updated its FY 2021 earnings guidance on Thursday.
+The Kroger (NYSE:KR) issued an update on its FY 2021 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of $2.950-$3.100 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.850.
 The company issued revenue guidance of -.

-Several research firms have recently weighed in on KR.
-Credit Suisse Group lifted their price objective on The Kroger from $34.00 to $36.00 and gave the company a neutral rating in a research note on Friday, June 18th.
-Citigroup raised their target price on The Kroger from $37.00 to $41.00 and gave the company a neutral rating in a report on Friday, June 18th.
-MKM Partners raised their target price on The Kroger from $35.00 to $40.00 and gave the company a neutral rating in a report on Friday, June 18th.
-UBS Group raised their target price on The Kroger from $35.00 to $40.00 and gave the company a neutral rating in a report on Friday, June 18th.
-Finally, Morgan Stanley raised their target price on The Kroger from $29.00 to $31.00 and gave the company an underweight rating in a report on Thursday, July 1st.
-Four analysts have rated the stock with a sell rating, fourteen have issued a hold rating and two have assigned a buy rating to the company.
-The company has a consensus rating of Hold and a consensus price target of $36.20.
+The Kroger (NYSE:KR) last released its earnings results on Wednesday, June 16th.
+The company reported $1.19 earnings per share for the quarter, topping analysts’ consensus estimates of $0.99 by $0.20.
+The company had revenue of $41.30 billion during the quarter, compared to the consensus estimate of $39.87 billion.
+The Kroger had a return on equity of 27.82% and a net margin of 1.14%.
+The firm’s quarterly revenue was down .6% on a year-over-year basis.
+During the same quarter in the previous year, the company posted $1.22 earnings per share.
+On average, sell-side analysts forecast that The Kroger will post 3.08 EPS for the current fiscal year.

-The company also recently announced a quarterly dividend, which will be paid on Wednesday, September 1st.
-Stockholders of record on Friday, August 13th will be given a $0.21 dividend.
-This is a positive change from The Kroger’s previous quarterly dividend of $0.18.
-The ex-dividend date of this dividend is Thursday, August 12th.
-This represents a $0.84 annualized dividend and a dividend yield of 2.19%.
-The Kroger’s dividend payout ratio (DPR) is presently 20.75%.
+The Kroger announced that its Board of Directors has approved a share repurchase program on Thursday, June 17th that authorizes the company to buyback $1.00 billion in shares.
+This buyback authorization authorizes the company to repurchase up to 3.3% of its shares through open market purchases.
+Shares buyback programs are usually an indication that the company’s leadership believes its shares are undervalued.

-The Kroger declared that its Board of Directors has approved a stock repurchase program on Thursday, June 17th that permits the company to repurchase $1.00 billion in shares.
-This repurchase authorization permits the company to buy up to 3.3% of its stock through open market purchases.
-Stock repurchase programs are often an indication that the company’s management believes its shares are undervalued.
+A number of brokerages recently commented on KR.
+Deutsche Bank Aktiengesellschaft lifted their price objective on The Kroger from $36.00 to $41.00 and gave the stock a hold rating in a research note on Monday, June 21st.
+Credit Suisse Group boosted their target price on The Kroger from $34.00 to $36.00 and gave the company a neutral rating in a research note on Friday, June 18th.
+Citigroup boosted their target price on The Kroger from $37.00 to $41.00 and gave the company a neutral rating in a research note on Friday, June 18th.
+The Goldman Sachs Group reissued a sell rating and issued a $31.00 target price (down from $37.00) on shares of The Kroger in a research note on Monday, May 10th.
+Finally, Northcoast Research boosted their target price on The Kroger from $41.00 to $46.00 and gave the company a buy rating in a research note on Tuesday, June 22nd.
+Four research analysts have rated the stock with a sell rating, fourteen have assigned a hold rating and two have assigned a buy rating to the company.
+The company presently has an average rating of Hold and a consensus price target of $36.20.

-In related news, SVP Calvin J. Kaufman sold 14,425 shares of the business’s stock in a transaction that occurred on Wednesday, June 23rd.
-The stock was sold at an average price of $39.51, for a total transaction of $569,931.75.
-Following the completion of the transaction, the senior vice president now owns 272,963 shares in the company, valued at approximately $10,784,768.13.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, VP Carin L. Fike sold 2,000 shares of the business’s stock in a transaction that occurred on Monday, April 12th.
+In other news, SVP Calvin J. Kaufman sold 14,425 shares of the company’s stock in a transaction that occurred on Wednesday, June 23rd.
+The stock was sold at an average price of $39.51, for a total value of $569,931.75.
+Following the transaction, the senior vice president now owns 272,963 shares of the company’s stock, valued at $10,784,768.13.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
+Also, VP Carin L. Fike sold 2,000 shares of the company’s stock in a transaction that occurred on Monday, April 12th.
 The shares were sold at an average price of $37.96, for a total value of $75,920.00.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 32,425 shares of company stock valued at $1,247,132 in the last 90 days.
-Insiders own 1.35% of the company’s stock.
+Insiders sold 32,425 shares of company stock worth $1,247,132 in the last ninety days.
+1.35% of the stock is owned by company insiders.

 The Kroger Company Profile